USS Pueblo (AGER-2): Pueblo incident

 The Johnson Administration also considered a blockade of North Korean ports, air strikes on military targets and an attack across the Demilitarized Zone separating the two Koreas.

-Although American officials at the time assumed that the seizure of Pueblo had been directed by the Soviet Union, declassified Soviet archives later showed that the Soviet leadership was caught by surprise, and became fearful of the possibility of war on the Korean peninsula.
-Eastern Bloc ambassadors actively cautioned North Korea to exercise caution in the aftermath of the incident.
-Several documents suggest that the aggressive action may have been an attempt by North Korea to signal a tilt towards the Chinese Communist Party in the aftermath of the Sino-Soviet split in 1966.
+Although American officials assumed that the seizure of Pueblo had been directed by the Soviet Union, declassified Soviet archives later showed that the Soviet leadership was caught by surprise, and became fearful of war on the Korean peninsula.
+Eastern Bloc ambassadors urged North Korea to exercise caution after the incident.
+Several documents suggest that North Korea's aggressive action may have been an attempt to signal a tilt towards the Chinese Communist Party in the aftermath of the Sino-Soviet split in 1966.

+Aftermath

-AftermathPueblo was taken into port at Wonsan and the crew was moved twice to prisoner-of-war (POW) camps.
+Pueblo was taken into port at Wonsan and the crew was moved twice to prisoner-of-war (POW) camps.
 The crew members reported upon release that they were starved and regularly tortured while in North Korean custody.
 This treatment turned worse when the North Koreans realized that crewmen were secretly giving them "the finger" in staged propaganda photos.

 Commander Lloyd M. Bucher was psychologically tortured, including being put through a mock firing squad in an effort to make him confess.
 Eventually the North Koreans threatened to execute his men in front of him, and Bucher relented and agreed to "confess to his and the crew's transgression."
 Bucher wrote the confession since a "confession" by definition needed to be written by the confessor himself.
 They verified the meaning of what he wrote, but failed to catch the pun when he said "We paean the DPRK [North Korea].
 We paean their great leader Kim Il Sung".
 (Bucher pronounced "paean" as "pee on.")

 Negotiations for the release of the crew took place at Panmunjom.
 At the same time, U.S. officials were concerned with conciliating the South Koreans, who expressed discontent about being left out of the negotiations.
 Richard A. Ericson, a political counselor for the American embassy in Seoul and operating officer for the Pueblo negotiations, notes in his oral history:

 The South Koreans were absolutely furious and suspicious of what we might do.
 They anticipated that the North Koreans would try to exploit the situation to the ROK's disadvantage in every way possible, and they were rapidly growing distrustful of us and losing faith in their great ally.
 Of course, we had this other problem of how to ensure that the ROK would not retaliate for the Blue House Raid and to ease their growing feelings of insecurity.
 They began to realize that the DMZ was porous and they wanted more equipment and aid.
 So, we were juggling a number of problems.

 He also noted how the meetings at Panmunjom were usually unproductive because of the particular negotiating style of the North Koreans: